 The rock hind grouper (Epinephelus adscensionis), locally known as jack, is a commercially important species found in shallow waters around St Helena, Ascension, and the tropical western Atlantic.
 Groupers begin life as females and change to males at around five to eight years of age.

-Research on grouper began with a project from 2005 to 2007, which studied the species and recommended management measures, including a minimum landing size.
+Funding from the OTEP research on grouper, beginning with a project from 2005 to 2007, which studied the species and recommended management measures, including a minimum landing size.
 To continue this work, a grouper tagging project was then established under the Blue Belt Programme in 2018 and is still ongoing.
 The MFCS continues to collect data on population status, growth, reproduction, movement, and habitat use.
 The data captured through tag and recapture helps set sustainable catch limits and informs management measures to sustain the fish stock.

 The local fishing industry and community play a role by returning tags found on caught grouper to the MFCS, which is essential for continuing the research and monitoring the species.